BushLife - Wilderness First Aid Mistakes Hero

 • Pencil and Waterproof Pad

-Remember that different environments may require specific items, such as snake bite kits or cold weather-related supplies.
-Tailor your kit to the specific needs of the location and activities you will be engaging in.
-And remember to regularly check and replenish your supplies to ensure they are clean, in good condition and not expired.
+Different environments may require more specific items, such as snake bite kits or cold weather-related supplies.
+Tailor your first aid kit to the explicit needs of the location and activities you will be doing.

-By not packing these essential supplies it can lead to improvisation, which is not always the best option.
-In a wilderness first aid scenario, improvisation can be dangerous, sometimes even deadly, especially if you do not know what you are doing.
-Do not rely on makeshift remedies that may only make the situation worse.
+Not packing these essential supplies can lead to improvisation, which is not always the best option.
+In medical scenarios, improvisation can be dangerous, sometimes even deadly, especially if you do not know what you are doing.
+Do not rely on makeshift remedies which can make the emergency situation worse.

 Jase Medical Antibiotic Case